gregorwolf/SAP-NPM-API-collection/apis/faas/README.md

 Decodes event credentials as basic authentication data.
 Returns `null` if the mechanism is not 'Basic' or if the credentials do not match the expected structure.
 Does not validate the credentials against any provider, as this will be function logic already.
+* __`setBadRequest()`__:
+Sets the event status to `bad request`.
+Event will not be processed, handler may still add data to the response, for example as hint.
+In contrast, throwing any error would be treated as internal error.
+* __`setUnauthorized()`__:
+Sets the event status to `unauthorized`.
+Event will not be processed, handler may still add data to the response, for example as hint.
+In contrast, throwing any error would be treated as internal error.
 * __`getContentType():string`__:
 Provides the received content type.
 In the case of cloud events it will be taken from the event itself.